zx80/proxy-pattern-pool/README.md

   default is *0.0* which means no warning.
 - `max_using_delay_kill` kill objects being used for too long. default is *0.0* which means no killing.
+- `opener` function to call when creating an object. default is *None* means nothing is called.
+- `getter` function to call when getting an object. default is *None* means nothing is called.
+- `retter` function to call when returning an object. default is *None* means nothing is called.
-- `close` name of the function to call when discarding an object, default is *None* means nothing is called.
+- `closer` function to call when discarding an object. default is *None* means nothing is called.
 - `log_level` set logging level, default *None* means no setting.
 - `tracer` object debug helper, default *None* means less debug.